libuv/libuv/README.md

 used by [Luvit](http://luvit.io/), [Julia](http://julialang.org/),
 [uvloop](https://github.com/MagicStack/uvloop), and [others](https://github.com/libuv/libuv/blob/v1.x/LINKS.md).

+libuv's name and logo stand for "Unicorn Velociraptor", where:

+* U or Unicorn is a reference to universal and multi-platform.

+* V or Velociraptor is a reference to velocity and high-performance.

 ## Feature highlights

  * Full-featured event loop backed by epoll, kqueue, IOCP, event ports.